Mandalay Bay

 Eyecandy Sound Lounge: Essentially, this is a bar with a heck of a lot of TV screens.
 What distinguishes it that, if you get a booth, you can dictate what is displayed in your booth and on projection screens.
 And you can text message to others in the joint.
 Oh, and they have a high-tech disco floor.

-House of Blues: The Hard Rock's Joint has competition from this swanky mid-sized club.
+House of Blues: This is a nice mid-sized club for live music.
 Ticket prices are high, but the entertainment is top name national rock and blues acts for the young alternative rock crowd.
-Expect names like Sheryl Crow, B.B.
-King and Cypress Hill.
+Expect names like Sheryl Crow and Social Distortion.

 The Lion King: Based on the Disney movie, this version of the Broadway smash hit musical is quite similar to its source.
-The big selling point is the exotic costuming and dance productions, and the music, which we find a bit sappy.
-It's a big hit, though, and this is faithful to the version that got all the rave reviews.
+The big selling point is the exotic costumes, dance productions and music.
+It's a big hit, and this is faithful to the version that got all the rave reviews.

 Lounges: Three indoor and one outdoor lounge offer slightly-better-than-average acts.
 These try to draw the young kids, so if someone is singing Sinatra in one of them, he's probably just trying to be ironic.
 If they're singing classic rock, they aren't; but they are lame.